novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 When new products come out, those who can deploy economies of scale quickly copy them.

-But what if the affected party files a lawsuit?
+But what happen when affected party files a lawsuit?

-If it’s a big company, it’s different, but a small company cannot beat [Structure].
+If it’s a big company, they might have a chance, but a small company cannot beat [Guseong].

 Because they use the most competent lawyers in the country.

-Even if the opponent is a big company, time flows endlessly if legal disputes continue.
+Even if the opponent is a big company, legal disputes can be dragged endlessy.

 Although he knew this wasn’t morally right, he thought it was better than being eliminated.

 In that sense, Lee Hyun-woo chose to definitely protect [Alpha Cast].

-If [Structure] decides to create the MP3 player phone that Lee Hyun-woo suggested earlier,
+If [Guseong] decides to create the MP3 player phone that Lee Hyun-woo suggested earlier,

 ‘They’ll have to pay the core technology fee.’

-Surely someone could have thought of embedding an MP3 player in a phone.
+Surely he could have done the embedding of an MP3 player in a phone himself.

-But would they think to share it?

-‘He handed over the idea and took the realistic profit.’
+‘He handed over the idea and took the smaller but realistic royalty profit.’

 By now, it’s natural to be wary.